-The undertaking prepared the financial statements as at 31 December 2020 in accordance with International Financial Reporting Standards ("IFRS") adopted by European Union UE and regarding the application of International Financial Reporting Standards by the insurance companies, the insurance and reinsurance companies and the reinsurance companies from 30 October 2015 including subsequent amendments and additions and they are dedicated exclusively to the readers who are aware of these regulations.
+The undertaking prepared the financial statements as at 31 December 2020 in accordance with International Financial Reporting Standards ("IFRS") adopted by European Union UE and ASF Norm no. 19 regarding the application of International Financial Reporting Standards by the insurance companies, the insurance and reinsurance companies and the reinsurance companies from 30 October 2015 modified and completed and they are dedicated exclusively to the readers who are aware of these regulations.